 You might be eligible to recover money from a minor car accident based on the economic and non-economic damages you claim.
-Although it is impossible to know how much your car accident claim is worth without conducting a detailed case evaluation, many car accident victims who pursue damages end up recovering far more than they expected.
+Although it is impossible to know how much your car accident settlement is worth without conducting a detailed case evaluation, many victims who pursue damages end up recovering far more than they expected.

-A lawyer may be able to get Louisiana car accident victims noneconomic damages that they may not have known about prior to speaking with them.
 Noneconomic damages are those that do not involve actual monetary loss—things like pain and suffering, emotional distress, and loss of enjoyment of life.
 Economic damages, by contrast, are losses to which you can assign a specific dollar value.
 A car accident lawyer will go over your evidence with you and give you an estimate of your potential settlement.

-Many car accident victims in Louisiana make the mistake of not pursuing compensation unless the crash was severe.
-After a minor car accident, especially one in which the physical injuries are not severe, victims often feel it is not worth their time to contact a lawyer and try to go after the other driver or their insurance company.
+Many car accident victims make the mistake of not pursuing compensation unless the crash was severe.
+After a minor car accident, especially one in which the physical injuries are not serious, victims often feel that it is not worth their time to contact a lawyer and try to go after the other driver or their insurance company.

-The problem with such a course of action is that it ignores noneconomic damages, a source of significant compensation for many Louisiana car accident victims, including some in minor collisions.
+The problem with this is it ignores non-economic damages, which can be a source of significant compensation for many car accident victims, including some in minor collisions.
 In fact, you can sue for a car accident even if you’re not hurt and collect pain and suffering damages.

-Only after evaluating your case can a Louisiana car accident lawyer let you know how much money you might be eligible to receive and whether it is worth your time to pursue damages from the other driver and their insurer.
+Only after evaluating your case can a car accident attorney let you know how much money you might be eligible to receive and whether it is worth your time to pursue damages from the other driver and their insurer.

 With that said, it is always worth your time to speak with an attorney after a car accident and run your situation by them.
 After all, many car accident lawyers only charge a fee when you get paid, so you have nothing to lose but a few minutes of your time.